mrzaizai2k/stock_price_4_fun/README.md

 The bot can also transform your text into to-do list. you can click to toggle the checklist

 ## Summarize News
-The bot can also summarize news for stocks in your watch list.
-The news database is stored in `data/summary_stock_news.json`.
-I will update the database to MongoDB
+The bot can also summarize news related to your watchlist stocks and the market.
+I use a light Falcon model and Langchain for the summarization which help me to get a precise and quick summary from the news

 ## Example Uses